Discover The Lady Muskoka Cruise in Lake Muskoka Ontario

 Two hours north of Toronto is Canada’s most famous cottage country, the Muskoka region.
 It’s proximity to the urban center of Toronto makes it a playground for those looking to escape the big city and get in touch with nature.
 Muskoka attracts cottagers of all types, but it quickly becoming a getaway for the rich and famous.
-To explore what makes Muskoka so appealing to everyone from celebrities to business executives, we joined a Lady Muskoka cruise for their Millionaires Row Muskoka tour on Lake Muskoka near Bracebridge, Ontario.
+To explore what makes Muskoka so appealing to everyone from celebrities to cottage loving families, we joined a Lady Muskoka cruise for their Millionaires Row Muskoka tour on Lake Muskoka near Bracebridge, Ontario.
 We were so excited for a chance to hit the waters after our previous weekend cruising on a steamship in Huntsville, Ontario.
-You can read about that experience here.
+You can read about our Muskoka steamship cruise experience here.

 Bracebridge, Ontario, the Engine of Muskoka

 At 6,475 km2 Muskoka covers a huge municipality of north-central Ontario.
 The region extends from Georgian Bay in the west to the northern tip of Lake Couchiching in the south, to the western border of Algonquin Provincial Park in the east.
 But the economic, political and technological center of the Muskoka region is the city of Bracebridge, Ontario.

 As one of the biggest cities in Muskoka, there are loads of things to do in Bracebridge and the surrounding area.
 One of our favorite times to visit Muskoka is in the fall when the autumn colors are in bloom.
 You can read about some of our favorite places to see in Muskoka during the fall here.